gatsbyjs/gatsby/docs/docs/glossary/jamstack.md

 ## What is the JAMStack?

 JAMStack is a modern architecture for building websites and applications.
 The _<abbr>JAM</abbr>_ in JAMStack stands for [JavaScript](/docs/glossary#javascript), [APIs](/docs/glossary#api), and HTML markup.
+Unlike websites built using WordPress or Drupal, JAMStack sites do not require a database.
+You can even skip the webserver, and opt to host your site using an object storage service and a content delivery network (or CDN).

-With more traditional websites, such as those built with WordPress or Drupal, content is stored in a database.
-There's also a presentation layer made of template files, which are sometimes called _views_.

-Template files use a mix of [HTML](/docs/glossary#html), CSS, JavaScript, and template tags.
-Think of template tags as placeholders for pieces of content, e.g. `{{ title }}` for the title of the page.
+With more traditional websites, such as those built using WordPress or Drupal, content is stored in a database.
+There's also a presentation layer of template files that mix HTML markup with template tags.
+Template tags are placeholders for pieces of content, e.g. `{{ title }}` for the title of the page.

-A software layer then pulls it all together.
-This layer retrieves content from the database, replaces tags in the template files with the appropriate chunks of content, and returns it all to the browser.
+A software layer then pulls it all together: it retrieves content from the database, replaces template tags with the appropriate chunks of content, and returns it all to the browser.
 A single page gets regenerated each time the server receives a request for that URL.

 In this type of architecture, the [frontend](/docs/glossary#frontend) (what you see in the browser) and [backend](/docs/glossary#backend) (the database and software layer) are _tightly coupled_.
-Both the content and how it's presented are part of the same code base.
-Content is only available as HTML and only clients that are capable of parsing HTML (browsers, for example) can use it.
+Both the content and how it's presented are part of the same code base &mdash; sometimes called a _monolithic architecture_.
+Content is only available as HTML and can only be consumed by clients (e.g. web browsers) that can parse HTML.

-### The advantages of JAMStack

-In a JAMStack architecture, the frontend and backend are [decoupled](https://www.gatsbyjs.org/docs/glossary#decoupled).
-Instead of using a database server and software layer to generate markup, your site's content and its presentation are separate concerns.
+In a JAMStack architecture, however, the frontend and backend are [decoupled](https://www.gatsbyjs.org/docs/glossary#decoupled).

-A JAMStack backend consists of a content API that returns JSON or XML.
-Your API can be a [hosted datastore](https://www.gatsbyjs.org/docs/sourcing-from-hosted-services/), a [headless CMS](https://www.gatsbyjs.org/docs/headless-cms/), or a custom application.
-The same API can serve your Gatsby site as well as your mobile and desktop applications.

 A JAMStack frontend consists of JavaScript, HTML, and CSS.
+Gatsby generates these files during the [build](https://github.com/webinista/gatsby/blob/d163615cafb4473999381c5d22e59c12fc7d2e04/docs/glossary#build) process.

+A JAMStack backend is a content API that returns JSON or XML.
+This API can be a [hosted datastore](https://www.gatsbyjs.org/docs/sourcing-from-hosted-services/), a [headless CMS](https://www.gatsbyjs.org/docs/headless-cms/), or a custom application.
+It's only concerned with serving JSON or XML, which means you can use the same API for your Gatsby site and native applications.

+### Advantages of a JAMStack architecture

+JAMStack sites, such as those created with Gatsby, offer three key advantages over other web site architectures.

+- **Speed**: JAMStack sites lack the overhead caused by software and database layers.
+As a result, they render and load more quickly than sites that use monolithic architectures.
-Gatsby generates these files during the [build](/docs/glossary#build) process.
-Because they are static files, they can be hosted anywhere.
-You can use web server-based hosting, or use an object storage service and content delivery network such as [Netlify](https://www.gatsbyjs.org/docs/deploying-to-netlify), [Render](https://www.gatsbyjs.org/docs/deploying-to-render), or Amazon Web Services' [S3 and Cloudfront](https://www.gatsbyjs.org/docs/deploying-to-s3-cloudfront).
+- **Hosting flexibility**: Because they're static files, JAMStack sites can be hosted anywhere.
+You can use traditional web server software, such as Apache or Nginx.
+For the best performance and security, you can use an object storage service and content delivery network such as [Netlify](https://www.gatsbyjs.org/docs/deploying-to-netlify), [Render](https://www.gatsbyjs.org/docs/deploying-to-render), or Amazon Web Services' [S3 and Cloudfront](https://www.gatsbyjs.org/docs/deploying-to-s3-cloudfront).
+- **An improved developer experience**: Frontend developers can build sites without needing to know a server-side language.
+Backend developers can focus on building APIs.
+Decoupled development teams can work in parallel, allowing each team to focus on what they do best.
+Using a third-party [CMS](https://www.gatsbyjs.org/docs/glossary#cms) service also means that your developer-operations team doesn't have to manage a separate stack for content.
+- **Better security**: No database and no software layer means that JAMStack sites are not vulnerable to [SQL injection](https://www.owasp.org/index.php/SQL_Injection) or server-side [code injection](https://www.owasp.org/index.php/Code_Injection) attacks.
+Pages are compiled in advance, so they aren't at risk of a [server-side includes injection](<https://www.owasp.org/index.php/Server-Side_Includes_(SSI)_Injection>) attack.
+Hosting your site on a content delivery network offers protection from [denial of service](https://www.owasp.org/index.php/Denial_of_Service) attacks.
+Shifting to a JAMStack architecture limits or eliminates entire classes of vulnerabilities.

+> **NOTE:** Gatsby and other JAMStack sites can still be affected by [cross-site scripting](https://www.owasp.org/index.php/Types_of_Cross-Site_Scripting) attacks.
+They can also be compromised if your API endpoints are compromised.

+Using Gatsby can help you build faster, more secure websites, with search engine optimization and accessibility features already built in.

 ### Learn more about JAMStack architecture